 - Explore and improve your relationships and support system

 - Understand the impact of your personal history on your personality development

-- Improve how you make decisions, problem-solve, and manage conflict
+- Improve how you make decisions, prioritize, problem-solve, and manage conflict

 - Maximize your strengths, reduce negative thinking patterns, and boost self-esteem